payu-india/CMS-Chatbot/reference/Tokenization/collect-payments-save-card/using-network-tokens-moto.md

 >
 > * **last4Digits**: The last 4 digits of the card.
 This parameter is mandatory for MOTO transactions to ensure proper card identification.
 > * **<Glossary>TAVV</Glossary>**: Token Authentication Verification Value (also known as cryptogram).
 This is mandatory for MOTO transactions to ensure the authenticity of the tokenized card.
-> * **<Glossary>trid</Glossary>**: Token Requester ID.
-This parameter is mandatory for MOTO transactions to identify the entity that requested the token.
-> * **tokenRefNo**: Token Reference Number.
-This parameter is mandatory for MOTO transactions to reference the specific token used.

 ## Sample Request